jinlow/forust/README.md

 The `fit` method accepts the following arguments.
  - `X` ***(FrameLike)***: Either a pandas DataFrame, or a 2 dimensional numpy array, with numeric data.
  - `y` ***(ArrayLike)***: Either a pandas Series, or a 1 dimensional numpy array.
 If "LogLoss" was the objective type specified, then this should only contain 1 or 0 values, where 1 is the positive class being predicted.
 If "SquaredLoss" is the objective type, then any continuous variable can be provided.
- - `sample_weight` ***(Optional[ArrayLike], optional)***: Instance weights to use when
-    training the model.
+ - `sample_weight` ***(Optional[ArrayLike], optional)***: Instance weights to use when training the model.
 If None is passed, a weight of 1 will be used for every record.
 Defaults to None.

 The predict method accepts the following arguments.
  - `X` ***(FrameLike)***: Either a pandas DataFrame, or a 2 dimensional numpy array, with numeric data.
  - `parallel` ***(Optional[bool], optional)***: Optionally specify if the predict function should run in parallel on multiple threads.
 If `None` is passed, the `parallel` attribute of the booster will be used.
 Defaults to `None`.

 The `predict_contributions` method will predict with the fitted booster on new data, returning the feature contribution matrix.
 The last column is the bias term.
  - `X` ***(FrameLike)***: Either a pandas DataFrame, or a 2 dimensional numpy array, with numeric data.
+ - `method` ***(str, optional)***: Method to calculate the contributions, if "average" is specified, the average internal node values are calculated, this is equivalent to the `approx_contribs` parameter in XGBoost.
+The other supported method is "weight", this will use the internal leaf weights, to calculate the contributions.
+This is the same as what is described by Saabas [here](https://blog.datadive.net/interpreting-random-forests/).
  - `parallel` ***(Optional[bool], optional)***: Optionally specify if the predict function should run in parallel on multiple threads.
 If `None` is passed, the `parallel` attribute of the booster will be used.
 Defaults to `None`.

 ### Inspecting the Model